PEERS® for Young Adults

-PEERS® for Young Adults (Ages 18-28) is a 16-week evidence-based social skills intervention for motivated young adults, who are interested in learning ways to help make and keep friends.
-During each group session, young adults are taught important social skills and are given the opportunity to practice these skills in session.
+Program for the Education and Enrichment of Relational Skills (PEERS®) for Young Adults (Ages 18-35) is a 16-week evidence-based social skills intervention for motivated young adults, who are interested in learning skills to make and keep friends and develop romantic relationships.
+During each group session, young adults are taught important social skills and are given the opportunity to practice these skills.

-Parents/Caregivers are taught how to assist their young adults in making and keeping friends by providing feedback through social coaching during weekly socialization homework assignments.
+*Young adults must attend each session with a social coach (i.e., parent, family member, adult sibling, life coach, job coach, peer mentor, etc.).
+Social coaches are taught how to assist young adults in making and keeping friends by providing feedback during weekly socialization homework assignments.

 Enrollment is limited.
-Classes are on Monday evenings from 6:00 pm-7:30 pm.
+Classes are on Monday evenings from 4:30 to 6:00 pm or 6:30 to 8:00pm.
+Group instruction is provided in English.
 Regular attendance is imperative.
-Parent/Caregiver participation is required.
+Social coach participation is required.

 Topics of Instruction:

 - How to choose appropriate friends

 - How to appropriately use electronic forms of communication

 - How to appropriately use humor and assess humor feedback